-Peter and I studied the instructions and decided to lay out the steel columns and rafters in preparation of erecting the 2 end-wall and 2 A-frames.
+Peter and I studied the instructions and decided to lay out the steel columns and rafters in preparation of erecting two end-wall and two A-frames.
 At this point I was starting to feel a little unsure about what went where, but thankfully Peter, armed with architect training and a patient demeanor, helped me read the plans.

 Meanwhile, Alvin went around with a hammer and chisel, smoothing out the concrete where the columns would be bolted down.

 Finally we were ready to get to work.
 Everyone began moving columns and rafters into place.
 They each required at least two people to carry, some as many as four, so we were glad to have so many people at this point.

 Before long we were assembling an A-frame.
 We then realized we really needed to erect the end-wall first, so we then disassembled the A-frame and focused on the end-wall instead.
 Once we got the outside columns and rafters together, we lifted the center into place with the forklift while supporting the corners with four guys per side.

 We bolted the columns into place, and checked to see how stable it was by pulling the forklift back a bit.
 As the forklift lowered, the entire arch waved back in forth, clearly extremely unstable and ready to come down on our heads.
 We put the forklift back into a supportive position and got to work on temporary supports.